edenspiekermann/card-builder-docs/SERVER_SIDE_INCLUDES.md

 # Setting up server side includes using ESI

-In this short documentation, you will learn which ESI endpoints you can use to include Card Builder stacks on your website.
+In this short documentation, you will learn how to use our Edge Side Includes (ESI) setup to include Card Builder stacks on your website.

 * [ESI Endpoints](#esi-endpoints)
   * [ESI Head](#esi-head)